botlabs-gg/carlbot-docs/docs/levels.md

 [![Patron Button](_images/patron_button.png)](https://www.patreon.com/bePatron?u=11251319)

 ## Level Card
+!> In order for the bot to start tracking messages you need to change <i>any</i> setting.
+As long as `level config` command works, the level system works.

 <!-- tabs:start -->

 <!-- tab:Prefix Commands -->
-!> In order for the bot to start tracking messages you need to change <i>any</i> setting.
-As long as `!lvl config` works, the level system works.

 | Name              | Example           | Usage                                                                         |
 | ----------------- | ----------------- | ----------------------------------------------------------------------------- |
 | **[levels\|lvl\|level\|lvls] [member]** | `!level @Carl-bot` | Displays the rank card for a member.                   |